ratio91/bitwarden_rs-docker-compose/README.md

-# bitwarden_rs-docker-compose
+# sample docker-compose files for running bitwarden_rs with docker
-a sample configuration of `bitwarden_rs`, a seld-hosted password manager I use daily
+this repository contains a sample configuration of `bitwarden_rs`, a self-hosted password manager I use daily

 ## prerequisites